-Growing up, Ross Geller was my second favorite Friends character, second only to Chandler Bing, whose cynicism would foreshadow my own in adulthood.
-Ross remains endearing to me, just as the other #Friends do in their own little ways, but he eventually fell far down my list of favorite characters.
+Growing up, Ross Geller was my second favourite Friends character (second only to Chandler Bing, whose cynicism would foreshadow my own into adulthood).
+He remains endearing to me, just as the other #Friends’ are in their own little ways, but eventually fell far away from my favourite characters’ list.

 The awkward, nerdy, good-guy persona began to wear thin around the time of my third viewing of the entire series (box sets of #TV shows are a great way to distract yourself from sick days, holiday periods, and crippling loneliness).

-You see, there is an abundance of Ross Gellers in the world, both male and female.
-You might not know that they’re Ross Gellers, but the truth eventually comes to light thanks to their regular condescending quips and emotional manipulation to make them appear the affable hero.
-Because when you dissect and throw down the basic elements on paper, #RossGeller is not a good person.
+You see, there are an abundance of Ross Geller’s in the world, both male and female.
+You might not know that they’re Ross Geller’s, but the truth eventually comes to light in between their regular condescending quips and emotional manipulation of situations to appear the affable hero.
+Because when you pull him a part and throw the basic elements down on paper, #RossGeller is not a good person.

-He has a history of cheating on partners, is jealous and possessive, deceives his partners, friends, and family, and is known to be condescending.
-His character receives the full-circle and clichéd treatment of finally getting the girl, even though his happily-ever-after is not entirely deserved.
+He has a history of cheating on partners, has a jealous and possessive personality, emotionally manipulates partners, friends, and family, and is known to be naturally condescending.
+His character receives the full-circle, clichéd treatment of finally ‘getting the girl’ even though it is not entirely deserved.
 Especially when the girl in question has the greatest character development of all six Friends.

-#RachelGreen has always been cool and confident, used to getting what she wants.
-Early in life it was all planned out, going from rich little daddy's girl to the trophy wife of well-to-do Barry.
-In the pilot episode, when this all falls a part on her wedding day and she becomes Monica's roommate, her life is thrown into disarray.
+#RachelGreen was always used to getting what she wants; going from rich little daddy's girl to the trophy wife of the well-to-do Barry.
+However in the pilot episode, her perfect life is thrown into disarray when her wedding falls through and she ends up becoming Monica's roommate.
 For the first time in Rachel's life, she has no central male figure to rely on for financial support.
 It is here that she finally enters adulthood, much later than her peers.

-She takes a job as a waitress, but soon realizes she is not content with this and makes it her mission to carve out a career in fashion.
-Throughout the series she manages to climb her way up the ranks, ruffling Ross's feathers as she does so, forging a career doing what she loves.
+She takes a job as a waitress, but soon realizes she isn't content with this and makes it her mission to carve out a career in fashion.
+Throughout the series she manages to climb her way up the ranks, ruffling Ross's feathers as she does so, and forges a career doing what she loves.

 Despite being portrayed as spoilt and shallow (as Ross later points out in the Season 2 episode "The One with the List"), she has always had a good heart, remaining Monica's best friend throughout high school despite their differing social statuses.